 As we age our stress levels increase.
 Additionally, realizing that we are aging can cause additional stress.
 High levels of stress over a long period leads to increased cortisol production.
 This can have an negative impact on hair growth and lead to hair appearing thinner.

 Cortisol is a hormone created in response to all types of stress.
 High levels mean that the body is busy producing this one hormone.
 And therefore producing less of the hormones that promote healthy hair growth.
-By reducing stress levels, it is possible to reduce the cortisol levels and bring the body back to balance.
+By reducing stress levels, it can be possible to reduce the cortisol levels and bring the body back to balance.
 Some methods for stress reduction include physical activity, enough amounts of sleep, and laughter.

 Featured image by Romana Klee